 DO NOT ATTEMPT TO USE ANY SMART-CONTRACT WALLET WITH THE AVALANCHE BRIDGE.
 The Avalanche Bridge is currently not compatible with smart contract wallets because smart contracts are currently not supported by the Avalanche Bridge.
 Using the Avalanche Bridge with a smart contract wallet or smart contract will result in the permanent loss of funds.
 Users should not use smart contracts with the Avalanche Bridge at this time because no one can retrieve tokens lost when smart contract wallets try to use the Avalanche Bridge.
 This is not a statement against smart contract wallets or the below list of smart contract wallet projects, which is not an exhaustive list.
 This is to make users aware of the current technical architecture.
 WE CAN NOT RETRIEVE YOUR TOKENS.

 There is a bug in the Metamask Mobile app that affects bridge transactions (only on mobile).
 Until this is resolved, don't use the Metamask mobile app for bridge transfers.
-Use the desktop app, or, if on mobile, Coinbase Wallet.
+We suggest using the Metamask desktop app, or, if on mobile, Coinbase Wallet.

 You need AVAX to pay for transaction fees on Avalanche.
 You should use the AVAX you receive in the airdrop to do a swap for more AVAX on an AMM so that you can pay for transaction fees.
 If you run out of AVAX, you will not be able to do transactions on Avalanche.